kg6zjl/pick/README.md

 which rustc
 # should show $HOME/.asdf/installs/rust/x.x.x/bin/rustc
 ```

+Before making a Pull Request, please run `task test` which will run build, tests, and integration tests.

 ### AI Warning
 This rust code was mostly AI generated thanks to Copilot